themindfuldev/talk-design-patterns-for-javascript-featuring-modules/src/README.md

 ## Design Patterns

 - Design Patterns address common OOP problems.
-- 1994: *Gang Of Four* publishes [Design Patterns](http://www.amazon.com/Design-Patterns-Object-Oriented-Professional-Computing/dp/0201634988), a truly watershed in the history of OOP and the debut of the term.
+- 1994: *Gang Of Four* publishes [Design Patterns](http://www.amazon.com/Design-Patterns-Object-Oriented-Professional-Computing/dp/0201634988), a big watershed in the history of OOP and the debut of the term.
    - Features 23 classic design patterns, categorized in *creational*, *structural* and *behavioral*.
    - Many people believe that "Design Patterns" term is exclusive to those 23 patterns, which is not the case.
-- Back in 1994, programming languages and frameworks native support to Design Patterns was rough.
+- Back in 1994, programming languages' native support to Design Patterns was hazy.
 - Nowadays, many of those patterns have been incorporated into programming languages and frameworks.

 ----